My house’s transition from the late 70s into our current era… with Feng Shui in mind. Part 1.

 A ceiling vent, a new countertop, new appliances.
 We salvaged the bottom cabinets and preferred shelves to upper cabinets to invite more light into the room.
 We also saved and relocated the ceiling lamp that was hanging in the “wet bar”.
 So we have a cool 70s lighting fixture now above our sink.

 Lots of good Chi circulating between the kitchen and living room.
 I added paneling to the kitchen island to make it visually more interesting, and to match the paneling in the living room.
 The quartz countertops also add light to the East facing room.
-We added recessed lighting to have multiple sources of light.

 A few plants hung on the wall and depicted in the prints we chose.
 The Ancestors and Health needs wood, so we support it this way.
 The color green for the chairs and wooden accents also support the gua.
 The mirror adds the water element which is supportive to the wood element.